top of page

 Angie Gomez

-American Sign Language (ASL)
+American Sign Language (ASL) 1 & 2

 Sign language has been a natural part of Angie’s life as she grew up with a younger Deaf sibling.
 Angie attended an ASL Interpreter Training program in Michigan, at Lansing Community College, which led to becoming a certified Interpreter for the Deaf in the school systems (K-12 and Undergrad) and within the community for many years.
 After becoming a mom, Angie focused on her passion of early childhood education and combined the love of the two together.
 Currently, Angie is the owner of Learn & Grow Creative Arts Center in Hermitage where they promote ASL as a second language with their infant-PreK students.
-Angie is thrilled to be able to share her passion for sign language / ASL with the SENHE students this year!
+Angie is thrilled to be able to share her passion for sign language / ASL with the Curve students this year!

 Jennifer Manivong